glpaparelli/competitive-programming/notes/cp-notes.md

 - if the passed root is `null` we return $0$
 - `left = maxSumPath(root.leftST)`, we recur on the left subtree
 - `right = maxSumPath(root.rightST)`, we recur on the right subtree
-	- the function returns the sum of the path from the root to a leaf, hence `left` is the sum from the current node to a leaf in the left subtree, analogous for `right`
+	- the function **returns the sum of the path from the root to a leaf**, hence `left` is the sum from the current node to a leaf in the left subtree, analogous for `right`
 - `maxSum = max(left+right+root.value, maxValue)`, update the `maxSum` if we found a bigger path from leaf to leaf passing for the current node

 When the visit terminates the result is stored in the global variable `maxSum`
 # 6 - Two Sum in a Sorted Array
 Given a sorted array $a$ (sorted in ascending order), having $n$ integers, find if there exists any pair of elements ($a[i]$, $a[j]$) such that their sum is equal to $x$.
 ## 6.1 - Naive Solution, O(n^2)
-The naive approach is obvious and takes O(n^2), we simply scan the array and we return when we find two numbers that adds up to X.
+The naive approach is obvious and takes $O(n^2)$, we simply scan the array twice and we return when we find two numbers that adds up to X.
 ```java
 existsPairSum(a[], x)
 	n = a.length()